ijmccallum/ijmccallum.github.io/notes of learning/reading.md

 ### [BASH](https://www.gnu.org/software/bash/) the Bourne Again SHell

 I'd bet you're familiar with it.
-Primitives:
- - Reserve words `if` `while` `for`
- - words "anything"
- - operators `|` `>`

-variables: `name=value` or `another=` (considered 'unset').
-Stored in hash tables.
-Linked lists of hash tables to implement scoping.
- - strings
- - integers
- - arrays, indexed or associative, (of strings or integers - not other arrays)
+It's a language unto itself!
+With reserved words (`if`, `while`, `for`), operators (`|`, `>`), variables (strings, integers, arrays (indexed or associative, of strings or integers - not other arrays)), and more.
+Input comes from the keyboard or scripts then is run through a pipeline:

+"Input Processing" - built on top of [readline](https://tiswww.case.edu/php/chet/readline/rltop.html) which handles the command line editing
+"Parsing" - splits a stream of characters into words and applying meaning.
+Lots of intricacies there.
+"Word Expansion" - Applys variables, expands a lot of utility like mini functions (my words!). eg `pre{one,two,three}post` to `preonepost pretwopost prethreepost`.
+And a lot more.
-The pipe - a gift from Unix to the world!
-Output from one command becomes the input of the next.
+"Command Execution" - usually a command name passed to the OS with a list of arguments.
+But also the meat of the Bash programming language.
-Standard input
-Standard output
-Standard error

-Shell functions (executed in the same context in which they are called) and shell scripts (executed in a new shell, only have access to things passed between processes) - ways to name a group of commands

 All implemented using only a few data structures: